Incendo/cloud-docs/docs/annotations/index.md

 If a boolean parameter is annotated with `@Flag` then it will generate a presence flag.
 Otherwise, it will become a value flag with the parameter type as the value type.

-Flags should _not_ be annotated with `@Argument` and should not present in the `@CommandMethod` syntax.
+Flags should _not_ be annotated with `@Argument` and should not present in the `@Command` syntax.

 ### Descriptions

-`@CommandMethod` can be added to an annotated command method to set the command description.
+`@Command` can be added to an annotated command method to set the command description.

 You can override how the descriptions are mapped by setting replacing the description mapper: